 - Making work transparent and being accountable

 - Embedding data use responsibly

 It’s likely that different sector codes will start to appear, such as this one from the Department of Health & Social Care (DHSC): Initial code of conduct for data-driven health and care technology.
+(See also the related Data security and protection for health and care organisations guidance document.)
 In this case, the code incorporates ten principles:

 1 Define the user